thedersen/backbone.validation/README.md

 ### Adding custom validators

-If you have custom validation logic that are used several places in your code, you can extend the validators with your own custom ones.
+If you have custom validation logic that are used several places in your code, you can extend the validators with your own.
 And if you don't like the default implementation of one of the built-ins, you can override it.

 	_.extend(Backbone.Validation.validators, {
       myValidator: function(value, attr, customValue, model) {